K3ATON-G1/K3ATON-G1.github.io/_pages/about.md

 Through his placement with Healthy Neighborhoods Inc., he supports homeowner repair programs, senior stabilization initiatives, reinvestment strategies, and the everyday infrastructures that contribute to neighborhood stability.
 This work resonates with urban political economy frameworks that examine how community well-being emerges through policy, investment, and unequal spatial arrangements.

-He is a technically skilled GIS analyst who designs and executes complex multi-stage workflows in ArcGIS Pro and R, often involving spatial joins, geodatabase management, tract-level modeling, and multi-scalar data integration.
+Keaton is a technically skilled GIS analyst who designs and executes complex multi-stage workflows in ArcGIS Pro, Q-GIS, and R, often involving spatial joins, geodatabase management, tract-level modeling, and multi-scalar data integration.

 His current projects span Baltimore neighborhood analysis, New York City rat complaint patterns, COVID 19 ZIP-to-tract apportionment, and other comparative urban studies, reflecting contemporary geographic methods that connect urban problems to spatial data and analytic rigor.

 Keaton’s research focuses on cultural capital, vacancy, reinvestment patterns, boundary making, and the governance of place.
 He draws on authors such as Stewart, Baird, Colburn, Haraway, and Carter to analyze how inequality becomes embedded in landscapes through structural forces, symbolic meanings, and everyday spatial practices.
 This reflects interpretive and critical traditions in human geography, where space, culture, and power are understood as co-producing urban life.